-2. Security Operational Center – A SOC will handle, on behalf of a company, any threatening IT incident, and will ensure that it is properly identified, analyzed, communicated, investigated, and reported.
+2. Security Operational Center – A SOC will handle, on behalf of a company, any threatening IT incident, and will ensure that it is correctly identified, analyzed, communicated, investigated, and reported.
 The SOC also monitors applications to identify a possible cyber-attack or intrusion (event) and determines if it is a genuine malicious threat (incident) and if it could affect business.

-The core responsibilities of a person are to handle security incidents, collect logs from various platforms like websites, applications, databases, data centers, servers, systems, firewalls, endpoints, Networks & desktops, etc ) & protect an organization through many SIEM tools like HP ArcSight, IBM Qradar, Logrhythm, Alianvault, Splunk, etc. A person just needs to learn these tools and their working flow and can join any organization as a SOC L1, and L2 analyst.
+The core responsibilities of a person are to handle security incidents, collect logs from various platforms like websites, applications, databases, data centers, servers, systems, firewalls, endpoints, Networks & desktops, etc.) & protect an organization through many SIEM tools like HP ArcSight, IBM Qradar, Logrhythm, Alianvault, Splunk, etc. A person just needs to learn these tools and their working flow and can join any organization as a SOC L1, and L2 analyst.

 3. Threat Hunter

 A threat hunter examines the active adversaries in the infrastructure.
-A threat hunter should have a solid understanding of the real-world infrastructure attacks life cycle, and a solid adversary-alike mind to understand the nature of intruders and take them down.
+A threat hunter should have a solid understanding of the real-world infrastructure attack life cycle, and a solid adversary-alike mind to understand the nature of intruders and take them down.
 This Profile requires both Pentesting and SOC experience.

 4. Cyber Forensics & IR: – A DFIR Expert is a digital investigator, who collects and examines evidence from computers, networks, and other forms of data storage devices.

 For this field person should have knowledge of programming language in malware analysis & reverse engineering.
-Also for network forensics fluency in Networking is required, as knowledge of operating systems like Windows, Linux, and Mac, also a lot of patience is required in Forensics investigation.
+Also for network forensics fluency in Networking is required, as knowledge of operating systems like Windows, Linux, and Mac, also a lot of patience is required in forensic investigation.

-5. Network Security & Configuration Review, Baseline security – The main aim of a network Security Analyst is to Pentest the organization’s Internal & Networks like LAN, Wireless, VLAN, and Servers and to find out loopholes in these platforms and remediate the issues.
+5. Network Security & Configuration Review, Baseline security – The main aim of a network Security Analyst is to Pentest the organization’s Internal & Networks like LAN, Wireless, VLAN, and Servers and to find loopholes in these platforms and remediate the issues.

 6. Web Application Security: – In the Web application security field, the Security analyst’s responsibility is to secure the web application, Web services, and API from outside attackers.